kbandla/APTnotes/README.md

-# Public APT Notes
+# APT Notes

-This is a repository for various documents and notes related to APTs sorted by year.
+This is a repository for various public documents and notes related to APTs sorted by year.

 ## 2010
 * XXX ?? - [Operation Aurora](http://en.wikipedia.org/wiki/Operation_Aurora)